Fernthedev/beatsaber-quest-porting-guide/README.md

 This assumes that you have a basic understanding of C++ and a bit of C#.
 You will also be using codegen in this tutorial.
 This guide will explain different practices in no particular order

+## PRs are welcome!
+You can make PRs to this repo, though your new documentation should have the following requirements:
+- [x] Properly describe the practice and it's use cases.
+Specify when to/not to use said practice
+- [x] The reader should be aware of the consequences/advantages of said method
+- [x] Show examples from C# identical/similar code if applicable

 ## Objects and Codegen
 To understand why we use codegen, we have to understand how il2cpp works behind the scenes.
 BeatSaber uses the Unity engine which has 2 different ways of compiling: Mono and il2cpp.
 The PC version is compiled in Mono which allows mods to be created in C#, while also having a garbage collector and JIT optimizations.
 However, the Quest version uses il2cpp.
 Why you may ask?